opencv/opencv_attic/android/service/doc/OpenCVEngineInterface.rst

     :synopsis: Defines OpenCV Manager interface for Android.
 ..
 Class:: OpenCVEngineInterface

 OpenCVEngineInterface class provides Java interface to OpenCV Manager Service.
-Is synchronious with native OpenCVEngine class
+Is synchronous with native OpenCVEngine class

 .. note:: Do not use this class directly.
 Use OpenCVLoader instead!